KushalKoneni/-/README.md

 ## Description

 We've created a simple checking and booking system for flights between various cities across the United States.
-A user is able to add a flight after searching to their cart and then manage those existing flights.
+By clicking on the "Find Available Flights" tab, a user is able to search for a flight, select it, and then add it to cart.
+It will then be displayed on the cart page.
+User can continue adding flights and it will be shown in the cart.

 ## How to Use